Amplifying the randomness of weak sources correlated with devices: SV-condition for no-signaling boxes and the relation between the true and the observed Bell value

-The above condition (whether in the scenario of a min-entropy source, or that of an SV source) has the drawback of effectively introducing an agent that is not correlated with the weak source.
+{Condition (\ref{eq:csw})} (whether in the scenario of a min-entropy source, or that of an SV source) has the drawback of effectively introducing an agent that is not correlated with the weak source.
 However we know that from two independent partially random sources one can extract perfect randomness in the classical world.
 So the operational realization of the originally mathematical condition might require the existence of an independent variable, implying the possibility of obtaining randomness right from the source and the agent's variable, if the latter's distribution was not deterministic.

+{ The most orthodox approach, which is free from the above drawback is the following: since no-one in the world can choose a measurement of his/her own free will, the only way to choose it is to use some weak source.
+This concept is used to weaken the original assumption (saying that, conditioned on any measurement, an SV source stays the same).
+Namely, we imagine that an agent draws bits from the SV source and chooses measurements according to these bits (see Fig. \ref{fig:scenario_SV2} on the right).
+The new condition is clearly weaker than the original one, because it can be reduced to it (by assuming that an SV source should stay the same for any joint distribution of choice of measurements and bits from the source).}

-In this paper, we consider a somewhat intermediate assumption: we assume that the agent (which we call the "tester") has a~variable which describes subsequent bits drawn from the same SV source (so that his variable will not be necessarily independent of the other portion of the SV source, used as input by the users who want to draw randomness).
+In this paper, we consider a somewhat intermediate scenario {(see Fig. \ref{fig:scenario_SV2} in the middle)}: we assume that the agent (which we call the "tester") has a~variable which describes subsequent bits drawn from the same SV source (so that his variable will not be necessarily independent of the other portion of the SV source, used as input by the users who want to draw randomness).
 However, we also assume that the device is correlated with the tester's variable only through the users' variable, i.e. that for any $o,i,s,s'$ we have $P(O=o|I=i, S = s,S'=s')= P(O=o|I=i, S=s)$.

-This is a~clearly weaker assumption than the SV-analogue of the CSW condition, since if we take $S'$ to be independent of $S$, we obtain the CSW condition, while in our case this condition need not be met, and the dependence between $S'$ and $S$ may be chosen by an adversary.
+This is a~clearly weaker assumption than the SV-analogue of the CSW condition, since if we take $S'$ to be independent of $S$, we obtain {the SV-analogue of the CSW condition}, while in our case this condition need not be met, and the dependence between $S'$ and $S$ may be chosen by an adversary.
 In other words, in the SV analogue of the CSW assumption, one requires that for some particular joint distribution (with independent $I$ and $S$), $P(S|I, O)$ is still an SV source, irrespective of the protocol, while in our case, the latter may hold for some other distribution, this time chosen \textit{adversarially} for any given protocol.